tryscer/flock/flock-music.md

 ​	"It's just a matter," says Eleanore, "of looking through the clubs right here in Shockoe Bottom."
 ​	"Pfft," says the newspaper man.
 "Good luck doing that."

 We leave the train station, deep in discussion.
 I feel like we're a crack team of detectives, hot after the prey.
-The sun has already disappeared behind the dilapidated, grey blocks of buildings surrounding the station.
-On a big warehouse in front of us, the logo and hexagonal design of Buzz Cigarettes is peeling on the bricks, twenty feet in the air.
-A stray dog is sleeping in its abandoned parking lot.
+The sun has already disappeared behind the dilapidated and grey blocks of buildings surrounding the station.
+On the face of a big warehouse in front of us, the logo and hexagonal design of Buzz Cigarettes is peeling on the bricks, twenty feet in the air.
+A stray dog is sleeping in an abandoned parking lot.
-​​	"Let's find a bulletin board," says Barry.
+​​​
+At the bottom of the stairs sits a beggar in a gray, dirty suit and white flannel wrapped around his eyes, like a refugee.
+Around his neck he's hung a cardboard sign, painted in greasy ink: "BLINDED IN OKINAWA."
+He's shaking the coins in his tin cup to a rhythm and whistling along to it. ​
+​	Cindy goes over.
+​	"Excuse me," she says.
+​	The beggar whistles.
+​	"Pardon me," says Cindy.
+​	"Caint hear ya without the pling of change in my cup," says the beggar.
+​	"Oh," says Cindy.
+"Sorry."
+She finds a quarter in her handbag and puts it in the cup.
+The beggar changes his rhythm.
+​	"Thank you," he says.
+​	"So sir -- did you happen to see this guy with funny clothes and a big drum in his hand?"
+​	The beggar raises his head at her.
+​	"See?" he asks.
+​	"Oh," says Cindy.
+"Right."
+She scratches her head.
+"So, have you perhaps heard of this band called The Steam Pillars?"
+​	"Lady, do I look like a bulletin board?"
+​	"Oh!" says Tim.
+"That's a good idea."

 At the intersection of East Main and 17th we spot one: a thick pillar made fatter by the layers of paper and glue.
 We surround the pole.
 ​	"There's one here," says Eleanore.
 "Apparently, if you're bald, there's a tonic for that."
 ​	Cindy giggles.
 "I can get two suits for the price of one!"
 ​	I stroke the crinkly page.
-"There's a place called The Hippodrome on 2nd," I say.
-"They've got lots of shows."
+​	Cindy says, "There's a place called The Hippodrome on 2nd, they've got lots of shows."
 ​	"Is one of them The Steam Pillars?" asks Eleanore.
-​	"No," I say.
+​	"No," says Cindy.
 "Here's another!
 Bobby Smith and the Soul Brothers.
 They're on Club 533, on 2nd."
+​	"Cind," I say.
+"We want the Pillars, right?"
+​	"As long as it's a show, I don't care," she says.
+​	"Wrong answer," I say.
+​	Tim yells from the other side, "There you go: 'The Del-Tones will appear today for one night only."
+​	I say, "You too, Tim?"
-​	Tim yells from the other side, "There you go: 'For tickets, enquire at the Deep Groove Record shop".
+​	​Tim says, "Hear me out: blah-blah-blah...
+'For tickets, enquire at the Deep Groove Record shop".

-At the Deep Groove Record Shop, a stuffy room filled with creates and smelling of vinyl, the owner never heard of the Pillars.
+At the Deep Groove Record Shop, a stuffy room filled with creates and smelling of warm vinyl, the owner never heard of the Pillars.
 He's a fat old man with face full of zits.
 He's sitting at the counter, sucking on a gerkin.
 ​	"I've got the Coasters, do you kids want to go see the Coasters?"
 ​	"We sure do," says Cindy.
 "How much are they?"
 ​	"Cindy!"
 I say.
 "We do not want to see the Coasters.
 We want the Steam Pillars!"